Hedgehogo/IEML.io/README.md

 22:22
 ```

-It is a bool, but if you explicitly ask for a raw data it will be a raw data, because the parser should store it as a raw data and convert it only when asked:
+It is a boolean, but if you explicitly ask for a raw data it will be a raw data, because the parser should store it as a raw data and convert it only when asked:
 ```
 no
 ```